 - Invite students from another school or state officers to speak to the training programs about SkillsUSA.

-- Hold a kick off event (show the Week of Champions DVD) and be sure to make the meeting fun.
+- Hold a kick off event and be sure to make the meeting fun.

 Establish a student leadership structure